NepharaLabs/Nephara_App/docs/getting-started/quick-start.md

 ### Q: Which blockchains are supported?

-A: Necrona is blockchain agnostic and supports:
+A: NECRORA is blockchain agnostic and supports:

 - Ethereum
 - Solana